Break all the Business Rules...and Thrive?

 Business as Unusual says…

-• Stay in your strengths to ensure optimal productivity
+Center in your strengths for optimal productivity and less overwhelm

-• Craft thoughtful programs that demonstrate your expertise
+Craft thoughtful services and programs that demonstrate your expertise

-• Own your place in the marketplace and begin to balance historical underrepresentation
+Own your place in the marketplace and name that privilege

 Business as Unusual says your business (or mission-driven organization) is a vehicle for social good and commerce.